Russ Harvey Consulting - Computer and Internet Services

 Different CMSs use different terminology.
 These customizations can be called themes, plugins or addons.

-The end user is now able to enter content in posts and customizations to generate an unique and distinctive blog or website.
+The end user is now able to post content and customize the site to generate an unique and distinctive blog or website.
 If the template they've chosen isn't quite right they can experiment with others knowing that they won't lose their content.

-This last part is compelling to users.
-Many don't have the skills or the funding to hire someone that can develop a professional site.
+This last part is compelling to many users.
+They have neither the skills nor the funding to hire someone that can develop a professional site.
 Instead, they use a free (or premium) template.

 CMS Load Times

-CMSs save content like blog posts or web content into a database (an organized collection of data).
+CMSs save content such as blog posts or web content into a database — essentially an organized collection of data.

-When someone views your blog or website, that content is pulled together “on the fly” by the CMS template after which the content is again modified by style sheets, plugins and other variables.
+When someone views your blog or website the CMS pulls together that content “on the fly” using the CMS template which then modifies the content using style sheets, plugins and other variables.

 This is both an advantage and a weakness.